Trimethylamine N-oxide

 Trimethylamine N-oxide (TMAO) is an organic compound with the formula (CH3)3NO|auto=1.
 It is in the class of amine oxides.
 Although the anhydrous compound is known, trimethylamine N-oxide is usually encountered as the dihydrate.
 Both the anhydrous and hydrated materials are white, water-soluble solids.

-TMAO is found in the tissues of marine crustaceans and marine fish, where it prevents water pressure from distorting proteins and thus killing the animal.
+TMAO is found in the tissues of marine crustaceans and marine fish, where it prevents water pressure from denaturing proteins and ultimately prevents the death of the animal.
 The concentration of TMAO increases with the depth at which the animal lives; TMAO is found in high concentrations in the deepest-living described fish species, Pseudoliparis swirei, which was found in the Mariana Trench, at a recorded depth of 8076 m.

 In animals, TMAO is a product of the oxidation of trimethylamine, a common metabolite of trimethyl quaternary ammonium compounds, like choline, trimethylglycine, and L-carnitine.
 High TMAO concentrations are associated with an increased risk of all-cause mortality and cardiovascular disease.